 - Drink more fluids during the activity than your thirst dictates.
 It is difficult to drink too much.

-- Drink plenty of fluids after the workout.
+- Drink plenty of fluids after your workout.

-- As outside temperatures and humidity increase, gradually decrease your physical activity in the short term and then increase your activity back to the previous level over 7-10 days.
+- As outside temperatures and humidity increase, gradually decrease your physical activity in the short term before increasing your activity back to the previous level over seven to 10 days.
 In other words, take it easy the first several times you are exposed to a hot environment before increasing your intensity level.

-- Consume adequate amounts of carbohydrates, especially fruits and vegetables because they contain high amounts of water.
+- Consume adequate amounts of carbohydrates, especially fruits and vegetables, because they contain large amounts of water.

-- Expose as much skin as possible to increase cooling by evaporation of sweat.
-Don't forget to wear sun block.
+- Expose as much skin as possible to increase cooling through sweat evaporation.
+Don't forget to wear sunblock.